geraudmathe/Locomotive-fundamentals/README.md

 <a name="overview_2"></a>
 ### Key features

-You have out of the box :
+You have out of the box:

-- Multi sites : manage multiple websites with one application instance
+- Multi sites: manage multiple websites with one application instance
 - Flexible content types
 - Front-end inline editing (Aloha editor)
 - Content localization